khalidfahmy98/cure-app/README.md

         Api Tokens :
             - username      => patient_username
             - password      => patient_password

+    2 - Info  :                 192.168.1.1/cure-app/cure-api/users/info.php
+        Api Tokens :
+        - patient_id      => send to this token variable the username or user id that he used while logging in to get the rest of information

+        this api will list you the following data with the same keys name in the json object to use id
+            username
+            email
+            phone
+            gender
+            birthdate
+            nationality
+            address
+            coins
+            donation
+            account
+            password

 # Notices
     1- to create pharmacy orgnization or clinic you have to be doctor account type